Expressive Arts Institute

 It works well for professionals looking for Continuing Education studies to supplement their prior training and work experience in related fields of human services, allied health practices, and arts-based education.

-The Institute program also can serve as an introduction for further study in the field of the Professional Applications of the Expressive & Creative Arts as Transformation.
+The Institute program also can serve as an introduction for further study in the field of the Professional Applications of the Expressive & Creative Arts.

 Admission is competitive and requires a formal application.